 While most peanut sauces contain nutrient packed ingredients, they are also a bit higher in calories and fat.

 There are certainly more nutritious and lower calorie alternatives to peanut sauce, but if you stick to a small serving it won’t hurt your diet plans.
+You can make this in a Crockpot Express or an easy Ninja Foodi recipe too.
+If you have leftovers just let it cool and store in an airtight container in your fridge for up to 3 days until reheating.

 What I do with peanut sauce?